scribd/Lucid/Documentation/Entity.md

 ## Entity Indices

-For every `Entity`, Lucid generates few useful index enums:
+For every `Entity`, Lucid generates two useful index enums:

 - `EntityIndexName`: Used for [writing queries](./CoreManager.md#Query), it has one case per property.
 - `EntityRelationshipIndexName`: Used for [fetching entities' relationships](./CoreManager.md#Relationships), it has one case per relationship property.